The Art of Professional Development: Getting the Right Fit

 Because Institutes offer the opportunity to receive FREE training, they are a very popular professional development option for schools and districts.
 If you are willing to host an Institute and open the session up to colleagues from other schools or districts, you’ll receive a $100 credit for each outside person who attends.
 View the brochure.

-Our live webinars complement face-to-face training and offer an affordable way to provide targeted support for teachers and administrators as they implement the Collins Writing Program.
-These sessions work especially well with smaller groups looking for targeted feedback on their use of the Collins Writing Program.
-Webinars are structured to facilitate peer-to-peer sharing and in-depth discussions with a Collins consultant around teacher generated questions.
+Our online sessions complement face-to-face training and offer an affordable way to provide targeted support for teachers and administrators as they implement the Collins Writing Program.
+These sessions work especially well with groups of teachers looking for targeted feedback on their use of the Collins Writing Program.
+Each online session is structured to facilitate peer-to-peer sharing and in-depth discussions with a Collins consultant around topics chosen from a menu of common implementation issues or teacher generated questions.
 Learn more.

 One of our most powerful support activities is doing classrooms demonstration lessons.
 In these lessons, we demonstrate techniques and strategies from our workshops using your content!
 Feedback from clients is consistent: The demonstrations and debriefings have a profound impact on teachers and their implementation of the Collins Writing Program.